AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/guard.md

 To ensure the safety of the build on the player side, you must know the folders and files that are sensitive to changes.
 There are 2 checks:
-- During startup, the Launcher always downloads some files from the launch server.
+- During startup, the Launcher always downloads some files from the launcher server.
 - The Launcher monitors some files that should not change during the game.

 Let's take a closer look at the profile configuration.